 This area is characterized by strong convective weather consisting of Cumulus and Cumulonimbus clouds with turbulence and heavy rain at times.
 The exact location varies with the seasons throughout the year and follows more or less the sun's zenith point.

 The width of the ITCZ varies from day to day and together with seasonal influences it can reach an area of 300 to 500 nm wide.
-Which will result in crossing the ITCZ being a good day of flying for a regular 100 kt general aviation aircraft.
+Crossing the ITCZ will result in a good day of flying for a regular 100 kt general aviation aircraft.

 As already mentioned, these winds will come generally from the north-east in the northern hemisphere and from the south-east in the southern hemisphere.
 Land mass and orographic features will influence their final direction.
 The base of the clouds will be around 2500 to 3500 feet.
 When these winds blow over the ocean they pick up moisture and clouds will rise to higher altitudes than over land usually.

 More information on Cbs and turbulence can be found in our article on flight hazards.

 Due to the high angle of incoming solar radiation combined with high moisture content as a result to higher temperatures, especially over large oceanic regions, you may expect the convective intensity to be much higher than at other higher latitudes (> 30° latitude north and south).

 At certain times, convective breakthrough into the tropopause has been observed when the air is very unstable with lots of moisture.
 This can be important for air transport category aircraft as they usually tend to fly at or near these levels.

 The altitude of the tropopause varies with latitude, it is lower at the poles (~20000 feet) and all the way up to 60000 feet at the equator.
 From the tropopause and higher up the outside air temperature is somewhat constant with rising altitude.
 This is where you also will find JET streams pushing the weather systems around the planet from west to east.